twr14152/go2run/runcli/README.md

 # Running code with configuration commands + validation commands.

-Using the same testruncli.go file we will add loopback75 to fastxe csr and loopback76 to nxos device.
+Using the same test runcli.go file we will add loopback75 to fastxe csr and loopback76 to nxos device.

 ```
  go run main.go